dialob/dialob-parent/frontend/dialob-composer-semantic-app/README.md

 ## Build and Run

-This is CRA application.
+This is Vite application.

 Build: `yarn build` \
-Run: `yarn start`
+Run: `yarn dev`

 ## Configuration